3D Scanners Market Size and Share

 Geography Analysis

-North America accounted for 38% of the 3D scanning market in 2024.
+North America accounted for 38% of the 3D scanners market in 2024.
 The region benefits from long-established metrology standards, aerospace primes that demand micron-level documentation, and policy incentives for digital manufacturing.
 Canadian hubs house global service centres for suppliers such as Creaform, ensuring close-range technical support.
-United States OEMs now integrate scanners into additive manufacturing cells to verify each build layer, while Mexico’s expanding EV production adds volume orders for in-line gauges.
+United States OEMs are now integrating scanners into additive manufacturing cells to verify each build layer, while Mexico’s expanding EV production is adding volume orders for in-line gauges.

-Europe posts steady gains rooted in automotive innovation and heritage-site digitisation.
-Funding streams that target culture—such as the EU Twin It programme—guarantee long-range project pipelines.
+Europe posts steady gains rooted in automotive innovation and the digitisation of heritage sites.
+Funding streams that target culture, such as the EU Twin It programme, guarantee long-range project pipelines.
 Germany’s EV supply chain upgrades dimensional control, while Nordic construction firms adopt scan-to-BIM to curb cost overruns.
 The Middle East, Africa and South America remain nascent yet show rising demand in mining, energy and preservation projects.

 3D Scanners Market